odelolajosh/Image-Crop-With-React-Guide/README.md

 }
 ```

-This tutorial will be segmented based on these tasks or should we call it todo?
+This tutorial will in segments based on these tasks or should we call it todo?
 - Creating and Styling the Upload Page
 - Creating the Crop Modal Component
 - Using the Crop Modal Component